jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 We'll start with simple binary expressions.
 They're called "binary" because they have 2 operands.

-A binary expression has the form of operand, operator, operand.
+A binary expression has the form of `operand operator operand`.
 In JavaScript you can do all the simple mathematical expressions you'd expect with numbers:

 ```js
 3 + 2 //-> 5